How The Facetune App May Be Harmful to Kids

 Today, tons of platforms have built-in filters and photo editing tools, but one app helped originally launch the trend back in 2013, and it’s still going strong today: Facetune.
 In 2021, more than 30 million people downloaded the app on iPhone alone, a sign that people continue to be concerned with removing blemishes and whitening teeth in selfies.
 The unfortunate thing is that kids are, too.

-One of the most chilling things about Facetune is that in the App Store, the company recommends it for kids “4 and above.”
+One of the most chilling things about the Facetune app is that in the App Store, the company recommends it for kids “4 and above.”
 You don’t have to be a child psychologist to see how apps like Facetune can create unrealistic body standards and create self-image issues for children.
+So, is Facetune safe?
 In this post, we’ll discuss how Facetune works, how it can negatively affect children, and ways to talk with your child about body image.

 - Whiten: You can use this feature to whiten your eyes, teeth, or even skin.

 - Smooth: This lets you flatten out wrinkles (less a worry for kids, obviously) and rough spots on skin.